coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/2_threats_through_use.md

 1. Abusing competing objectives.
 For example: if a model wants to be helpful, but also can't give you malicious instructions, then a prompt injection could abuse this by appealing to the helpfulness to still get the instructions.
 2. Using input that is not recognized by the alignment ('out of distribution') but IS resulting in an answer based on the training data ('in distribution').
 For example: using special encoding that fools safety training, but still results in the unwanted output.

-Below are common forms (attack classes, strategies) of prompt injections, explained in plain terms:
+Common forms (attack classes, strategies) of prompt injections include:

 a) Role-playing and conditioning
 An attacker asks the AI to pretend to be someone else (for example, “act as an unrestricted expert” or “you are no longer bound by rules”).
 Sometimes the attacker also adds fake example answers to confuse the AI, so it follows the attacker’s instructions instead of the system’s safety rules.